EirikBirkeland/cypress-blink-diff-boilerplate/README.md

 - Check out the screenshot in `cypress/screenshots-diff` and look for red highlighting where the content has changed.

 ### Tips
-- Look in cypress/screenshots-diff for an example of a resulting diff image.
 - By setting blink-diff's threshold, we can avoid false positives.